aslamahmed07/Google-Data-Analytics-Capstone-Project/Case_study_1.md

 The Final Data Contatins 4,588,302 Rows and 14 Coloumns , which is used for analyzing the data
 #### Data Visualization
 ##### Tableau Public
 Tableau Public software used for Visualizing the Insights.
-[Click here to view the Viz.]()
+[Click here to view the Dashboard](https://public.tableau.com/app/profile/aslam.ahmed/viz/GDAC_Capstone_Project_CyclisticBike-Share/Project#1)
 ## PHASE 5 : Data Analyze
 ### Membership Type Vs Number of Rides
 ![](https://github.com/aslamahmed07/Google-Data-Analytics---Capstone-Project/blob/main/Membershiptype.png)